 A NZTA report noted there has been a deficit in infrastructure re-investment for the medium term which, when coupled with strong population growth, means that much public infrastructure is coming to the end of its useful and/or economic life5.
-Combining the historic shortfalls with growth means that the demands on infrastructure investment are likely to become even more acute over the short-, to medium terms.
+Combining the historic shortfalls with growth means that the demands on infrastructure investment are likely to become even more acute over the short-term to medium-term.